lturnerbio/TURNER_Scripting_Project/README.md

 # Transdecoder

-Transdecoder is used to map out potential coding regions withing our newly assembled transcriptome.
+Transdecoder is used to map out potential coding regions within our newly assembled transcriptome.

+This script is relatively straightforward.
+The -t in each line of code denotes how many cores it will use to run.
+Leave a numerical out and the script will run using the number of cores requested through the supercomputer.

+Ran using the large queue, 32 cores, 150:00:00, 100gb memory limit.
+*This only took a few hours to run

 # cd-hit